Website Feedback – Report a bug

 Project scope

-The Nambour Waste Precinct is being upgraded to sustainably manage our region’s future waste and move towards a circular economy.
+The Nambour waste precinct is being upgraded to sustainably manage our region’s future waste and move towards a circular economy.

-• a new state-of-the-art Materials Recovery Facility, also know as a MRF (sounds like murf)
+• a new state-of-the-art Materials Recovery Facility, also know as a MRF (sounds like murf) - now complete

 Construction work on the precinct has begun.
 Redirections may be in place and we thank you in advance for your patience.
 Please follow onsite signage and traffic control for your safety and the safety of our construction team.